seblyng/roslyn.nvim/README.md

 This is an actively maintained & upgraded [fork](https://github.com/jmederosalvarado/roslyn.nvim) that interacts with the improved & open-source C# [Roslyn](https://github.com/dotnet/roslyn) language server, meant to replace the old and discontinued OmniSharp.
 This language server is currently used in the [Visual Studio Code C# Extension](https://github.com/dotnet/vscode-csharp), which is shipped with the standard C# Dev Kit.

-This standalone plugin was necessary because Roslyn uses a [non-standard](https://github.com/dotnet/roslyn/issues/72871) method of initializing communication with the client and requires additional custom integrations, unlike typical LSP setups in Neovim.

 ## IMPORTANT

 This plugin does not provide Razor support.